 Best for: gallery hopping, museum visits, Jakarta Fashion Week

-If crowds aren’t your style and you’re interested in both the indoor and outdoor offerings of Indonesia, November may be the way to go.
-While the weather is perfect for the exploration of temples, museums, and shopping, you’ll still be able to lounge by the pool or beach - just maybe sit near an umbrella as it is very close to the rainy season.
+If crowds aren’t your style and you’re interested in both indoor and outdoor offerings of Indonesia, November may be the way to go.
+While the weather is perfect for exploring temples, museums and markets, you’ll still be able to lounge by the pool or beach – just maybe sit near an umbrella as it is very close to the rainy season.
 Jakarta also hosts their Fashion Week in November (the largest in Southeast Asia), so it's a great time for appreciating the artisans and creators of the country in the many galleries and museums.

 Best for: holiday fun, cooking classes, yoga, spa days, Djakarta Warehouse Project

 Okay, now the wet season has officially started.
-You can enjoy the peace of Indonesia with fewer visitors most of the month however the country does see an influx of visitors for Christmas, New Year’s, and the Djakarta Warehouse Project dance festival.
-While the wet season can put a damper on things (pun intended), the rain usually comes in sudden heavy showers so it may not be the best time for hiking.
-However, if the weather isn’t permitting for outdoor expeditions, why not partake in a cooking class, yoga session, or a wind-down at one of Indonesia’s many spas?
+You can enjoy the peace of Indonesia with fewer visitors for most of the month.
+However, the country does see an influx of visitors for Christmas, New Year’s and the Djakarta Warehouse Project dance festival.
+While the wet season can put a damper on things (pun intended), the rain usually comes in sudden heavy showers, so it may not be the best time for hiking.
+If the weather doesn't allow outdoor expeditions, why not partake in a cooking class, yoga session or a wind-down at one of Indonesia’s many spas?

 Our tours in Indonesia